MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/how-to-map-customer-data.md

   - "sv-se"
 ---
 # How to: Map Customer Data
-You can map values from an existing ERP system into your [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] implementation during the migration of data.
+You can map values from an existing ERP system into your ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> implementation during the migration of data.
 There are two ways in which you can do this.
-In one method, you can have [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] take codes that are missing in [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] and automatically create them.
-In the other approach, you can take a value that exists in your ERP solution, for example, an option from a list, and map it to an existing valid option that [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] already has.
+In one method, you can have ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> take codes that are missing in ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> and automatically create them.
+In the other approach, you can take a value that exists in your ERP solution, for example, an option from a list, and map it to an existing valid option that ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> already has.

  In the procedures that follow, you should review in advance which values you want to retain during the migration process.
-To perform the following procedures, you will need data migration files \(.xls\) that you have exported from [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)].
+To perform the following procedures, you will need data migration files \(.xls\) that you have exported from ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]-->.
 For more information, see [How to: Export Migration Tables](../SetupAndAdministration/how-to-export-migration-tables.md).

-### To add additional values to [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]
+### To add additional values to ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]-->

 1. Open the configuration package for the company.

 2. Select the table for which you want to add additional values, and on the **Tables** FastTab, choose **Table**, and then choose **Fields**.

-3. For the fields for which you want [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] to permit additional values during migration, select the **Create Missing Codes** check box.
+3. For the fields for which you want ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> to permit additional values during migration, select the **Create Missing Codes** check box.

 4. Import the customer data.
 For more information, see [How to: Import Customer Data](../SetupAndAdministration/how-to-import-customer-data.md).

-### To map values to be used during import to [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]
+### To map values to be used during import to ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]-->

 1. Open the configuration package for the company.